phil-flex/ogs-client/README.md

 # ogs-client
 OGS Online-go.com Desktop Client

 This OGS client actually the electron browser visiting the https://online-go.com site.
-It can remember the login status and create tray icon in the Desktop, and ease for me to access the OGS.
+It can remember the login status and create tray icon in the Desktop.

 Logically this electron project should also support for MacOS, but I don't have it, so haven't tried that.